 Why Specs Matter: Breaking Down Barriers to Sustainable Concrete

-In the eight years I’ve spent championing CarbonCure’s sustainability mission, the question I hear most often from developers, designers, and policymakers is, “CarbonCure sounds like a no-brainer—why aren’t you everywhere?”
+At CarbonCure, the question we hear most often from developers, designers, and policymakers is, “CarbonCure sounds like a no-brainer—why aren’t you everywhere?”

-So my job should be easy, right?
-Wrong!
-The reality is, CarbonCure—and any other sustainable building material innovation—faces barriers created by outdated specification practices in almost every market we operate in.
+So deployment of our technologies should be easy, right?
+Actually, not quite.
+The reality is, CarbonCure—and any other sustainable building material innovation—faces barriers created by outdated specification practices in almost every market where we operate.

-This is at odds with emerging policy on climate change, industry missions to reduce carbon, and a host of other modern initiatives driving change in construction.
+This is at odds with emerging policy on climate change, industry missions to reduce carbon emissions and a host of other modern initiatives driving change in construction.

 The Difference Between Prescriptive and Performance Specifications